MVC vs. MVVM: Which Architecture is Better for Modern App Development

 Our app will communicate with a server to fetch the posts, So to make a network request create an extension of URLSession

-NOTE: For the sake of simplicity, we do not delve deeper into the networking part.
+For simplicity, we do not delve deeper into networking.
 You can write the networking logic the way you want.
-I have created a simple method that will fetch the posts from the server.
+I have created a simple method to fetch posts from the server.

 extension URLSession {